svsticky/aas/README.md

 $ nix-build -o aas-env
 ```

-The server can then be started by running `aas-env/bin/gunicorn`.
+The server can then be started by running `aas-env/bin/gunicorn aas:aas`.

 To set this up in our own production environment, we use some [Ansible tasks][sadserver-aas].